celalp/video_parser/README.md

   remove_background: true # only use the detected object (the mask area)
 ```

-So a standard run will look like for single file mode.
+So a standard run will look like this for single file mode.

 ```bash
 python analysis.py -f myvideo.avi -y config.yaml -o myoutput -c 5